rust-lang/rust-forge/src/infra/other-installation-methods.md

 The official Rust standalone installers contain a single release of Rust, and are suitable for offline installation.
-They come in three forms: tarballs (extension `.tar.gz`), that work in any Unix-like environment, Windows installers (`.msi`), and Mac installers (`.pkg`).
+They come in three forms: tarballs (extension `.tar.xz`), that work in any Unix-like environment, Windows installers (`.msi`), and Mac installers (`.pkg`).
 These installers come with `rustc`, `cargo`, `rustdoc`, the standard library, and the standard documentation, but do not provide access to additional cross-targets like